Alchemy-United-EV/AlchemyUnited/replit.md

 # Overview

-This is a full-stack web application for Alchemy United, a premium EV charging solutions company.
-The project is built with React and Express.js, featuring a luxury one-page website with sophisticated typography, premium layout, and smooth scrolling navigation.
-The application is designed to showcase high-end EV charging technology with a focus on luxury automotive brand positioning and premium user experience.
+This is a premium web platform for Alchemy United, a luxury EV charging network.
+The project features a sophisticated one-page marketing website with comprehensive application forms for early access and host partnerships.
+Built with React and Express.js, it showcases high-end EV charging technology with luxury automotive brand positioning and premium user experience.
+The platform includes functional routing, form validation, and professional success flows for lead generation.

+## Recent Changes
+- **Logo Fade Effect**: Logo now fades away when scrolling past hero section for cleaner content experience
+- **Updated Problem Cards**: Real EV industry problems (78% reliability, pricing chaos, host security concerns) with authentic solutions
+- **Activated Button Paths**: All buttons now navigate to functional application forms (/early-access, /host)
+- **Form Functionality**: Complete early access and host application forms with validation and success states
+- **Content Clarification**: Removed app references - this is a web-based platform, not a mobile app

 # User Preferences